 Cost vs. quality

 But when you’re running a small business, relying on word of mouth and good reviews to maintain custom, and printing is a key component of your quality control, you really can’t afford to get into a quality vs. cost debate.
-Because while not printing might save you some money in the short-term, you’ll soon find yourself losing repeat custom, and that will mean your wallet taking a hit in an altogether more fundamental way.
+Because while not printing might save you some money in the short-term, a reputation-damaging mistake could see you losing repeat custom, and that will mean your wallet taking a hit in an altogether more fundamental way.

 So how do you strike a balance between cost and quality?